 Chapter 7 Bankruptcy allows you to choose what you want to do about your secured debt (i.e. automobile loan, home mortgage).
 You can eliminate the secured debt by surrendering the secured property, or you can keep your secured property.
 An automobile lender/lien-holder can require you to sign a reaffirmation agreement to keep your motor vehicle.
 The terms will be the same as your original agreement.
 If you sign a reaffirmation agreement and fail to make the payments, you can be sued after the bankruptcy.
 No reaffirmation agreement is required if you want to keep your house.

 Certain debts will survive a Chapter 7 bankruptcy and cannot be eliminated.
 These include, child support, alimony, debts incurred by fraud, criminal penalties, debts incurred while DWI, intentional bad acts, debts less than 90 days old and some tax debts.
 Personal income tax debt from late filed or non-filed tax returns cannot be discharged in New Mexico.
 Recent tax debt for taxes due less than three years ago also cannot be discharged, even when the tax return forms are filed on time.
-Student loans are rarely dischargeable for ‘undue hardship’.
+Federal student loans are rarely dischargeable for ‘undue hardship’.
 Private students loans may or may not be dischargeable.

 Most people who file Chapter 7 Bankruptcy are permitted to keep all of their property.
 (Property not exempt and not abandoned by the bankruptcy trustee must be surrendered.)
 During your free consultation I will review your real and personal property with you to make sure that it can be exempt/protected.